Rain-02/Final-Project-GitHub-repository/README.md

 git clone https://github.com/Rain-02/Final-Project-GitHub-repository.git
 cd Final-Project-GitHub-repository
-pip install -r requirements.txt
+pip install -r requirements.txt code.

-Start.py
+Click on the play button.
 ```

-If you have the zip file, follow these steps: <br>
+If you have the zip file, follow these steps:
-Open the VSPython folder in your IDE.

 ```
+Open the VSPython folder in VSCode.
-pip install -r requirements.txt
+In your terminal enter: pip install -r requirements.txt
 ```